Do your sheets smell like your sweaty workout gear – even after you wash them?

 So what do your gym clothes and your sheets have in common?

-The synthetic fibers that activewear is generally made of are thinner than cotton fibers and also produce a tighter weave.
+The synthetic fibers in activewear are thinner than cotton fibers and produce a tight weave.

 These types of performancewear also usually have improved wicking capabilities, so their sweat absorption is higher than regular clothing.